Arctic Landscapes and Wildlife

 Due to the unpredictability of weather in the high arctic, the itinerary below is subject to change.
 We will optimize our time to give you the best possible photography experience.

-- Day 1 (Sept 22 or Oct 1): We meet together early in the morning in Fairbanks, Alaska to begin our long journey to the north.
+- Day 1: We meet together early in the morning in Fairbanks, Alaska to begin our long journey to the north.
 We load up the vehicles and photograph the fall colors and rivers along the way, stopping whenever we have good wildlife sightings!
 We break for lunch at the Arctic Circle and do some short hikes to some nice viewpoints.
 At sunset, we photograph the ice floes along an impressive river and then check into our cabins for the night.
 With cloudy conditions, we do some post-processing training together in the cabin.

-- Day 2 (Sept 23 or Oct 2): After a hearty breakfast from our gracious host, we set out early to capture first light on the mountainous landscape before continuing up and over the mighty Brooks Range.
+- Day 2: After a hearty breakfast from our gracious host, we set out early to capture first light on the mountainous landscape before continuing up and over the mighty Brooks Range.
 Along the way, we stop to photograph dall sheep and caribou!
 As we descend the North Slope, the landscape gradually flattens out and we find several herds of musk oxen to photograph.
 Close to sunset we get some wonderful warm tones on the landscapes and wildlife.
 We check in for the night at our accommodations near the Arctic Ocean.

-- Day 3 (Sept 24 or Oct 3): We are up early and begin our return journey towards Fairbanks, stopping for wildlife and landscape photos all along the way!
+- Day 3: We are up early and begin our return journey towards Fairbanks, stopping for wildlife and landscape photos all along the way!
 With clear conditions tonight, we venture out after dinner and watch for the aurora borealis.
 The aurora start to get active around 10PM and we stay out photographing until almost 2AM.
 We are having so much fun we don't hardly even feel the cold temperatures!

-- Day 4 (Sept 25 or Oct 4): Today we decide to sleep in since we were out so late the night before.
+- Day 4: Today we decide to sleep in since we were out so late the night before.
 We load up the vehicles after breakfast and finish the long journey back to Fairbanks with many more wildlife and landscape photo ops along the way!
 Once in Fairbanks, we enjoy our final group dinner at one of the nicest restaurants in town and reminisce on the wonderful experiences we shared together.

-- Day 5 (Sept 26 or Oct 5): Polar Bear Workshop or Airport transfer and return home.
+- Day 5: Transfer to Polar Bear Workshop or return home.

 What to Expect

-Expert wildlife and landscape photographer David Swindler has led many arctic workshops knows how to get you the best shots!
+Expert wildlife and landscape photographer David Swindler has spent a lot of time photographing the Arctic and knows how to get you the best shots!
 Due to climate change, the weather can be highly variable.
 We can have warmer temps and beautiful fall colors, or cold temps with an early snow blanketing the landscape.
 No matter what happens, we'll ensure you get the best shots as per the conditions.
 Temperatures can range from 5°F to as high as 40°F.

 The trip difficulty is rated as Moderate since we will be doing some short hikes from the vehicles over rough terrain.
 We won't be doing any more than 1-2 miles per day.
 You should be comfortable carrying your own photo gear